Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 python -m integrations.slack.chat
 ```

-#### Step 3: Interact with BeifongAI
+#### Step 3: Interact with PodcastAgent

 **In Slack Channels:**
-- Mention @BeifongAI to start a conversation
+- Mention @PodcastAgent to start a conversation
 - Each mention creates a new thread for context continuity
-- Example: `@BeifongAI Can you help me analyze the latest news about AI developments?`
+- Example: `@PodcastAgent Can you help me analyze the latest news about AI developments?`

 **Reference Documentation:**
 - [Slack Socket Mode API](https://api.slack.com/apis/socket-mode)